 Sign the Statement

-Join investors representing $14.59 trillion in AUM in calling on the FAO to produce a Global Roadmap to 1.5˚C, Nature and Nutrition Security Goals
+Join investors representing $17.45 trillion in combined assets in calling on the FAO to produce a Global Roadmap to 1.5˚C, Nature and Nutrition Security Goals

 Letter to Mr Qu Dongyu, Director-General of the Food and Agriculture Organization

-We, the undersigned, representing over US$14.13 trillion in assets under management, welcome the steps the Food and Agriculture Organization of the United Nations (FAO) has taken over the past years in strengthening food security, building resilience, and striving to mitigate climate change.
+We, the undersigned, representing over US$17.45 trillion in combined assets, welcome the steps the Food and Agriculture Organization of the United Nations (FAO) has taken over the past years in strengthening food security, building resilience, and striving to mitigate climate change.
 In order to support the achievement of these goals, we are calling on the FAO to deliver a clear roadmap for the Agriculture, Forestry and Other Land Use (AFOLU) sector to a sustainable global food system by 2050.
 Given its mandate and reputation as the UN agency leading global efforts to build resilience, defeat hunger and improve nutrition and food security, the FAO is well placed to produce such a landmark report.

 Currently, food systems account for around a third of global greenhouse gas emissions.
 Agriculture is the main threat to 86% of species at risk of extinction, whilst around three-quarters of the deforestation in the Amazon between 1978-2020 was caused by cattle ranching.
 Moreover, as the IPCC Special Report on Climate Change and Land showed, all assessed modelled pathways that limit warming to 1.5ºC or well below 2°C require land-based mitigation and land-use change.
 While the environmental degradation caused by food systems is multifactorial, evidence shows that even if fossil fuel emissions were eliminated immediately, food system emissions alone would make it impossible to reach 1.5°C, and sustainable diets play a key role.
 In addition, agriculture is highly vulnerable to climate change impacts, which has implications for food security.